nationalarchives/design-system/src/styles/icons/index.md

 Avoid using icons in all call to action buttons.

-{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: true, size: "xxs", nunjucksOptions: false }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: true, size: "xxs", showNunjucksOptions: false }) }}

 With call to actions that benefit from an arrow or chevron icon that points to the right, align the icon to the right of the button text.

-{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: true, size: "xxs", nunjucksOptions: false }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: true, size: "xxs", showNunjucksOptions: false }) }}

 <!-- ## Brand icons